 The Ritual Ball Courts

-The ancient city of Tula contained not just one, but two ball courts for the classic Mesoamerican ball game.
+The ancient city of Tula contained not just one, but two ball courts designated for the classic Mesoamerican ball game.
 The game involved teams hitting a rubber ball back and forth.
 But in contrast to today’s popular sports, players could only hit it with their hips – no hands of feet allowed.
 Aside from trying to knock the ball into the opponents’ territory, a more challenging goal was to pass it through a stone disk with a hole in the middle that was equipped to either wall.

 The game, practiced by civilizations throughout Mesoamerica, didn’t just function as a sport or recreational activity.
 It was also a ritual, with the game itself symbolic of the procession of the cosmos.